-The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans (or Statements until 2018) The SENCO is a member of the senior leadership team.
+The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans.
+The SENCO is a member of the senior leadership team.
 The SENCO is Mrs J Hall.